SySS-Research/Seth/README.md

 Unless the RDP host is on the same subnet as the victim machine, the last IP address must be that of the gateway.
 The last parameter is optional.
-It can contain a command that is execute on the RDP host by simulation WIN+R via key press event injection.
+It can contain a command that is executed on the RDP host by simulating WIN+R via key press event injection.

 The script performs ARP spoofing to gain a Man-in-the-Middle position and